ISBA’s Call for Legislative Priorities

 Unfortunately, we have to have a hard cut-off of July 31st for outside resolutions.
 You can, however, contact your region chair to ask them to consider submitting your resolution on behalf of the ISBA Executive Board.

 Negotiated rulemaking is a process in which the State Board of Education or the State Department of Education may propose, amend, or remove an agency rule.
-Rules carry the effect of law, but must be approved by one legislative chamber to go into effect.
+Rules carry the effect of law and must now be approved by each legislative chamber to go into effect.